HDnhi/round-number-cli/README.md

 # Round

-JavaScript does some [very crazy things](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) with rounding.
+JavaScript does some [very crazy things](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) with rounding, yes it right

 *TL,DR;* Use the [default method](#default_method) to round sanely and get back a 2-decimal place string.